shakacode/bootstrap-loader/README.md

 npm install --save-dev bootstrap-sass

 # or Bootstrap 4
-npm install --save-dev bootstrap@v4.0.0-alpha.2
+npm install --save-dev bootstrap@v4.0.0-alpha.4

-# Note, alpha.3 is broken
+# Note, alpha.3 is broken and alpha.2 is not supported by the current version.

 # Node SASS & other loaders needed to handle styles
 npm install --save-dev css-loader node-sass resolve-url-loader sass-loader style-loader url-loader